© 2011-2018 by Zack Smith. All rights reserved.

 For technical reasons, it turns out that places like coffeehouses and restaurants that offer free Wifi are the least secure environments in which to do Web surfing.

 4.8.
-Log out of website A before you log into website B.
+Close the tab for website A before you log into website B.

 A common type of exploit termed